-Once you have collected your robe, please make your way to the Cathedral via the flight of steps adjacent to Wates House.
+Once you have collected your wristbands and robe, please make your way to the Cathedral via the flight of steps adjacent to Wates House.
 Those needing disabled access, are able to book a parking permit for the Cathedral before the day, this can be done when you book your graduation tickets.

 Please note, there are some items you cannot bring into the Cathedral.